-- (f) Abusive, harassing, or threatening e-mail messages sent to classmates or instructors are not permitted. - (g) Vandalism or the reckless or intentional use of invasive software such as viruses or WORMS destructive to hardware, software, or data files is prohibited. - (h) Theft, plagiarism, cheating, copyright violation, unauthorized or unethical use of another's work in the completion of assignments or exams is prohibited. - (i) Disruptive behavior, inappropriate language, graphics and symbols are prohibited. - (j) Harassing or abusive acts which invade an individual's right to privacy including sexual harassment, or abuse against members of a particular race, ethnic, religious, or cultural group is prohibited. - (k) Threats of actual damage to property or physical harm to others are not permitted.
+- .
+Abusive, harassing, or threatening e-mail messages sent to classmates or instructors are not permitted. - 2.
+Vandalism or the reckless or intentional use of invasive software such as viruses or WORMS destructive to hardware, software, or data files is prohibited. - 3.
+Theft, plagiarism, cheating, copyright violation, unauthorized or unethical use of another's work in the completion of assignments or exams is prohibited. - 4.
+Disruptive behavior, inappropriate language, graphics and symbols are prohibited. - 5.
+Harassing or abusive acts which invade an individual's right to privacy including sexual harassment, or abuse against members of a particular race, ethnic, religious, or cultural group is prohibited. - 6.
+Threats of actual damage to property or physical harm to others are not permitted.